zk7/hershel/README.md

 Hershel is written in C++.

 The project contains two versions of the algorithm: a multi-platform single-threaded version which should compile on most systems.
 It includes the Hershel 116 OS database and some test signatures.
+**NOTE:** This version of Hershel is only the classification algorithm that reads from an already generated observations file.
+It does not contain a "live" tool to probe and fingerprint systems.
+For a live tool, please see [Hershel+](https://github.com/zk7/hershelplus).

 The Visual Studio project files use the Windows library for multi-threading and hence compiles in Win32/64.
 It also includes the Hershel database and example signatures.
 This is likely the version you want to run if you have a large dataset.